tla-reuse-lib/knork/pedagogocal cases/Combi Oven-Convention Steamer.md

 1. Laptop: one for each student and one with video projector for teachers.

-2.  smarth phones used as cameras.
+2.  smartphones used as cameras.

 3. Gmail.
 Almost all students have a gmail address, but few of them are able to use it.
-Gmail have been use to communicate between teachers and students and beteween students.
+Gmail have been use to communicate between teachers and students and between students.
 At the end of the project students were students were more aware of the gmail potential; they had possibility to practice with a tool already widely used in workplaces.

 4. Google Drive.
 Tool used to share project documents.
 Almost all activities have been carried out using Google Drive working on line and producing documents in electronic format.
 Only final object have been printed in paper format.